peterwangxw/maas-location-marketing-ios-sdk/README.md

 Custom Local Notification
 --------------

 The PWLocalpoint provides the ability to custom the local notification.
-There is a SDK methods that facilitate this: *localpointShouldDisplayLocalNotification:*.
+There is a SDK method that facilitate this: *localpointShouldDisplayLocalNotification:*.

 ````objective-c
 // Custom 'ENTRY' campaign local notification